Coca-Cola: Listed ingredients

-A typical can of Coca-Cola (12 fl ounces/355 ml) contains 39 grams of sugar, 50 mg of sodium, 0 grams fat, 0 grams potassium, and 140 calories.
-On May 5, 2014, Coca-Cola said it was working to remove a controversial ingredient, brominated vegetable oil, from its drinks.
+A typical can of Coca-Cola (12 fl ounces/355 ml) contains 39 grams of sugar, 46 mg of caffeine, 45 mg of sodium, no fat, no potassium, and 140 calories.

-A UK 330 ml can contains 35 grammes of sugar and 139 calories.

 Formula of natural flavorings

-The exact formula of Coca-Cola's natural flavorings (but not its other ingredients, which are listed on the side of the bottle or can) is a trade secret.
+The exact formula for Coca-Cola's natural flavorings is a trade secret.
+(All of its other ingredients are listed on the side of the bottle or can, and are not secret.)
 The original copy of the formula was held in Truist Financial's main vault in Atlanta for 86 years.
 Its predecessor, the Trust Company, was the underwriter for the Coca-Cola Company's initial public offering in 1919.
-On December 8, 2011, the original secret formula was moved from the vault at SunTrust Banks to a new vault containing the formula which will be on display for visitors to its World of Coca-Cola museum in downtown Atlanta.
+On December 8, 2011, the original secret formula was moved from the vault at SunTrust Banks into a new vault; this vault will be on display for visitors to its World of Coca-Cola museum in downtown Atlanta.

 According to Snopes, a popular myth states that only two executives have access to the formula, with each executive having only half the formula.
-However, several sources state that while Coca-Cola does have a rule restricting access to only two executives, each knows the entire formula and others, in addition to the prescribed duo, have known the formulation process.
+However, several sources state that while Coca-Cola does have a rule restricting access to only two executives, each of them knows the entire formula, and that persons other than the prescribed duo have known the formulation process.

-On February 11, 2011, Ira Glass said on his PRI radio show, This American Life, that TAL staffers had found a recipe in "Everett Beal's Recipe Book", reproduced in the February 28, 1979, issue of The Atlanta Journal-Constitution, that they believed was either Pemberton's original formula for Coca-Cola, or a version that he made either before or after the product hit the market in 1886.
+On February 11, 2011, Ira Glass said on his PRI radio show, This American Life, that his staffers had found a recipe in "Everett Beal's Recipe Book", reproduced in the February 28, 1979 issue of The Atlanta Journal-Constitution, that they believed was either Pemberton's original formula for Coca-Cola or a version that he made either before or after the product hit the market in 1886.
 The formula basically matched the one found in Pemberton's diary.
-Coca-Cola archivist Phil Mooney acknowledged that the recipe "could be a precursor" to the formula used in the original 1886 product, but emphasized that Pemberton's original formula is not the same as the one used in the current product.
+Coca-Cola archivist Phil Mooney acknowledged that the recipe "could be a precursor" to the formula used in the original 1886 product, but emphasized that Pemberton's original formula is not the same as the one used in the modern product.

+Joya Williams, a secretary to the global brand director at Coca-Cola's Atlanta headquarters, stole the formula.
+Williams, along with her accomplices Ibrahim Dimson and Edmund Duhaney, conspired to sell the confidential trade secret to Pepsi for US$1.5 million.
+However, Pepsi did not capitalize on the opportunity and instead reported the illegal offer to Coca-Cola and the FBI.
+The FBI setup a sting operation posing as Pepsi executives, leading to the arrest of Williams and her accomplices.
+Public prosecutor David Nahmias praised Pepsi for doing the right thing: "They did so because trade secrets are important to everybody in the business community.
+They realise that if their trade secrets are violated, they all suffer, the market suffers and the community suffers."